 Do you enjoy visiting America's National Parks?
 Have you ever thought about visiting all of them?
 Not just the big ones mind you, but all of the areas administered by the National Park Service.
-As of this past March, there are now 401 of them.
+As of this past March, there are now over 400 of them.

 If you love visiting national parks both big and small, mountains and valleys, deserts and rivers, natural and historic, then you just might already be a member of the National Park Travelers Club.
 The NPTC originally grew out of a simple internet message board community for people who were inspired by Eastern National's Passport to Your National Parks program to try and visit as many of the areas of the U.S. National Park System as possible.
 Members would share trip reports with each other on their visits to the national parks, including what to see and do at each park, and especially where to find those Passport cancellation stamps.

 It wasn't long before in 2003 a small group of them got together for a meet-up at the Millbrook Village Unit of Delaware Water Gap National Recreation Area, and thus the first annual Convention was born.
 The next year, a larger group gathered at Rocky Mountain National Park, and produced the first charter for a National Park Travelers Club.
 The rest, as they say, is history.

 Among the services the Club provides to its Members are a Master List, a Google Earth-based Master Map, and finally, an online Master Database of all Passport stamp locations, along with ways for Members to keep track of which stamps they have collected.
 Our message boards are still an active source of trip reports on what to see and do in the parks, and with so many national park enthusiasts around, they are also a great place to ask some questions for trip advice for planning a trip as well.